Russia Cracks Down on Opposition Movement Ahead of Pro-Navalny Protests

 Read More: How Putin Built a Ragtag Empire of Tyrants and Failing States

 The stakes are especially high for demonstrators.
-Since a controversial 2014 law came into force, following mass protests in 2011 and 2012 over allegedly rigged parliamentary elections, Russians found guilty participating in an unsanctioned protest, picket or march several times within a six-month period face up to five years in prison.
+Since a controversial 2014 law came into force, following mass protests in 2011 and 2012 over allegedly rigged parliamentary elections, Russians found guilty of participating in an unsanctioned protest, picket or march several times within a six-month period face up to five years in prison.
 “The authorities will not hesitate to disperse the protests.
 This does not exclude the use of force,” says Stanovaya.

 Kremlin cracks down on online promotion for protests